 The way out is through awareness that we are living in a trance.
 Our blind automatism and our stereotypical responses will slow down as soon as we see how we are doing this.
 We need to realize that we have never fully reacted to our husband or wife, our child or our friend, as them, but rather as them standing in for someone else.

 Yes, we do this with our own children as well.
-For if we don’t give up this flawed way of going about living, every important relationship we have will be influenced by it.
+For if we don’t give up this flawed way of going about living, it will influence every important relationship we have.
 It’s a trap we have to break free from, and that’s the liberation we are seeking and able to find on this spiritual path of self-awareness.
 Lack of awareness is truly a prison that makes life not worth living because we feel caught between a rock and a hard place.
 We adopted a certain way of reacting to our parents, and now we keep responding that way and getting the same poor results.

 Sometimes our reaction to one parent may be an attempt to correct or compensate for an unwanted situation with the other.
 It gets complicated.
 However it shakes out, our two attitudes will come together to form our basic split, and our way of living will be a result of this.
 Once we break this mold, new experiences can materialize.
 Then life can become meaningful and joyful, peaceful and rich.